To'Hajiilee Navajo Chapter

-The To'Hajiilee Navajo Chapter (Tó Hajiileehé, /nv/), also spelled To'hajiilee, formerly known as the Cañoncito Band of Navajo Indians is a non-contiguous section of the Navajo Nation lying in parts of western Bernalillo, eastern Cibola, and southwestern Sandoval counties in the U.S. state of New Mexico, west of the city of Albuquerque.
+The To'Hajiilee Navajo Chapter (/nv/), also spelled To'hajiilee, formerly known as the Cañoncito Band of Navajo Indians is a non-contiguous section of the Navajo Nation lying in parts of western Bernalillo, eastern Cibola, and southwestern Sandoval counties in the U.S. state of New Mexico, west of the city of Albuquerque.
 It is a Navajo phrase roughly translated in English as "Dipping Water."

 It was formed on the "Long Walk," during the forced relocation of Navajo tribal people, in 1864.
 Residents there claim that people who settled there, were considered (and still are, infrequently) a renegade band who refused to go further and settled in this part of New Mexico known as the checkerboard, where both Pueblo and Navajo people share the land and live to this day.

 Description

 It has a land area of 121.588 square miles (314.911 km^{2}) and a 2000 census population of 1,649 people.
 The land area is only about 0.5% of the entire Navajo Nation's total.
 The name comes from the Navajo phrase tó hajiileé, meaning "where people draw up water by means of a cord or rope one quantity after another."